 This little fairy dress was made from dried grasses, dried hydrangea and adorned with tufts of field flowers.
 Each dress is one of a kind and some, like this one, are so fragile, they need to be mounted into a custom shadowbox and protected behind glass.

 The Fallen Angel is encased in a vintage wooden cigar box as its shadowbox.
 It comes with mounting hardware on the back to hang upon a wall or to sit upon a shelf.
-This one is $55 (fall sale of 10 percent off) and can be found at Beyond The Sea in Lincolnville.

 Now that it's autumn, the Wee Folk split up their chores.
 The Huntresses go out each day for small birds and vole and The Gatherers work in tandem, stealing the pine nuts away from the red squirrels, and collecting honey from combs.
 Here are four Wee Folk Dresses photographed in Maine.